-To me, there is no great Christmas eve dinner without a good roast as the centerpiece.
+There is no great Christmas Eve dinner without a good roast as the centerpiece.

 Did I mention everything is made from scratch?

-The “crust” is a blend of firm tofu, white miso, spices and nutritional yeast that are processed until you get a smooth paste.
-Unlike some other roasts recipe, I didn’t want to press the tofu or drain it with a cheesecloth so I added some rice flour to absorb some of the moisture.
+The “crust” is a blend of firm tofu, white miso, spices, and nutritional yeast that are processed until you get a smooth paste.
+Unlike some other roast recipes, I didn’t want to press the tofu or drain it with a cheesecloth, so I added rice flour to absorb some moisture.
 Do you know what?
 It worked perfectly!

 The filling consists of three layers: spinach with garlic, sautéed mushrooms, and smoky lentils/brown rice with cranberries and pine nuts.

 Assembling the roast is where the fun is!
-You start by spreading an even layer of the tofu mixture into the bottom of a cake pan, place the spinach, sautéed mushrooms on top and last but not least, the lentil and brown rice mixture, that has the texture of ground meat.
+You start by spreading an even layer of the tofu mixture into the bottom of a cake pan, place the spinach and sautéed mushrooms on top, and last but not least, the lentil and brown rice mixture, which has the texture of ground meat.

-Even meat eaters will love this tofu roast, it’s tender, flavorful and make the perfect Christmas center dish.
+Even meat eaters will love this tofu roast.
+It’s tender and flavorful and makes the perfect Christmas center dish.

 - 1 tbsp maple syrup

 - 1/4 cup fresh parsley or basil

 - 1/8 tsp pumpkin spice optional